TheOnlyKay/Obsidian/Characters/Playable Characters/Kaelion Sylren.md

 	4. Now, Kaelion wonders: *Was she right?
 Did she escape fate... or become a victim of it*.

 # Redacted Backstory for Marleen's Character
+Kaelion was born into the **Skywatchers of the High Forest** tribe, an ancient tribe of wood elves.
+This tribe believed that the heavens wove the tapestry of fate, and those who could read the stars, could catch glimpses of the future.
+According to the tribe Kaelion's destiny was intertwined with the stars themselves, as if Kaelion was written into the very fabric of the cosmos.

+Growing up in the heart of the **High Forest**, a vast and untouched wilderness, Kaelion was drawn to the mysteries of the night sky.
+As a child, they would often wander from the safety of their family's home, slipping into the cool night air to gaze upon the stars.
+With every nightfall Kaelion felt the pull of the sky, it's patterns and it's hidden meanings.
+Kaelion would trace constellations, carefully stretching the observation into an old, worn journal, convinced that each star held a secret to be discovered.
+These quiet, solitary moments under the vast canopy of stars were Kaelion's greatest joy.

+As Kaelion grew older and the seasons passed, something ominous began to stir in the heavens.
+The stars seemed to shift, becoming restless, as if preparing to reveal something the world was not ready to know.